Ireland to give green light for hedge funds to lend

 With banks in Europe still reducing their lending to households and corporations in the wake of the financial crisis, firms who are too small to issue bonds are increasingly seeking to borrow from other sources such as insurers, private equity firms and hedge funds.

 Ireland has traditionally prevented hedge funds domiciled in the country from lending because regulators viewed it as too risky.
-But with access to credit a growing problem in Europe, the central bank has drawn up regulations that will allow specialised loan funds that it authorises to extend loans internationally.
+But with access to credit a growing problem in Europe, the central bank has drawn up regulations that will allow specialized loan funds that it authorizes to extend loans internationally.

 The central bank issued a consultation paper on the rules on Monday and expects them to be in place by the end of the year.